RTBHOUSE/techblog/_posts/2017-05-01-drawering.markdown

 Here's the abstract:

 > The method presented extends a given regression
 > neural network to make its performance improve.
-The modifi-
-> cation affects the learning procedure only, hence the extension
+The modification affects the learning procedure only, hence the extension
 > may be easily omitted during evaluation without any change in
 > prediction.
 It means that the modified model may be evaluated
 > as quickly as the original one but tends to perform better.